 Teachers can interact with and learn from professionals in their field through various professional development programs.
 Different professionals or individuals have different thinking styles.
-Working together, having discussions, and brainstorming exercises in a professional setting can help to collaborate with people who have different opinions and experiences.
+Working together, having discussions, and brainstorming exercises in a professional setting can help to collaborate with people who have different opinions and experiences to make their CV strong. .
 This gives educators a great opportunity to grow and learn.

 Understanding the subject matter better

 Teachers need to constantly update their knowledge in relation to their area of specialization.
 Professional development programs assist educators to not only add new skills to their resumes but also learn new teaching techniques and build professional relationships.
 They also help educators connect their subject matter to newly acquired skills and use those skills to optimize their understanding.